ingmarboeschen/JATSdecoder/README.md

 # JATSdecoder
-A text extraction and manipulation toolset for NISO-JATS coded XML files
+A text extraction and manipulation toolset for NISO-JATS coded XML files.
+Some extraction and helper functions can be applied to any textual input.

+- The function **JATSdecoder() consist of functions that can be used stand alone too:
+  - get.title()
+  - get.journal()

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents